 He is the subject of a 2015 documentary, Storytelling, and was featured in 100 Painters of Tomorrow (Thames & Hudson, 2014).
 He frequently donates to various international charities including Terrence Higgins Trust, Pride London, Stonewall, and Diversity Role Models, for which he is a patron.
 He has received extensive press both online and in print, including GQ, The Evening Standard, The Independent, Artsy, and METRO, as well as Canada's top two leading news-resources: The Globe and Mail and Macleans.

-In 2015, Salgado curated The Fantasy of Representation at Beers London, including work by Francis Bacon, Gary Hume, and Hurvin Anderson along an impassioned manifesto for the merits of representational painting.
-He was selected for 100 Painters of Tomorrow, (Thames&Hudson, 2014), and is the subject of a 2015 documentary film, entitled Storytelling (www.storytellingfilm.com).
+In 2015, Salgado curated The Fantasy of Representation at Beers London, including work by Francis Bacon, Gary Hume, and Hurvin Anderson, along with an impassioned manifesto for representational painting.

 Forthcoming solo exhibitons include Dirty Linen / The Nihilist's Alphabet, Cape Town Art Fair and Christopher Moller Cape Town, (Feb-Mar 2018); and How to Build a Boat, Angell Gallery, Toronto (Oct-Nov 2018); and a fourth solo at Beers London (autumn 2019).